 - Food pattern equivalents of the five major food groups plus the amounts of added sugars & sweeteners and added fats & oils.

-- Initiatives to update ERS's food loss assumptions and data
+- Initiatives to improve food loss data, assumptions, and underlying per capita availability estimates

 - Construction of the data